____________________

 For the development of the Christian Canon see Barton’s A History of the Bible.
 For collections of non-canonical Christian and (contemporaneous Jewish) writings, see The Other Bible, The Other Gospels or A New Eusebius.

-For early hints of the break with Judaism, see the Bible’s Acts of the Apostles from Chapter 9 (the conversion of Saul), then move on to the letters of Paul to the congregations in Rome and Corinth.
+- Breaking away from Judaism: Acts of the Apostles from Chapter 9 (the conversion of Saul), then the letters of Paul to the congregations in Galatia, then Rome and Corinth

 Session 3 | The divine logos: through it all things were made

 Before the Christian Trinity came the earlier Christian doctrine of the divine Father and his Son.
-This was interpreted to express the Platonic principle of creation whereby the original unity (the Father) emanates by means of his immanent Logos-Son.
-The Son is already potent in the Father, just as the Logos is potent in the original Monad.
-This Christian application of a Platonic/Stoic solution to monotheism’s problem of self-creation was soon perverted through misunderstandings and corruptions in the endless Trinitarian controversy.
+This was interpreted to express the Platonic/Stoic principle of creation whereby the original unity (the Father) emanates by means of his immanent Logos-Son.
+The Son is already potent in the Father, just as the Logos is the potency of the first-born Dyad in the original Monad.
+This Christian application of a Platonic/Stoic solution to monotheism’s problem of self-creation was soon perverted through misunderstandings and corruptions in the relentless Trinitarian controversy.

 Further Reading